 At the Alexander Wang S/S 18 show, makeup artist Diane Kendal said, "This season, the inspiration is unique beauty.
 The Alexander Wang girl has her own personal style with a cool downtown feel."
-Products included the NARS Aqua Gel Luminous Oil-Free Moisturizer and the NARS Radiant Longwear Foundation, coming out spring 2018.
+Products included the NARS Aqua Gel Luminous Oil-Free Moisturizer and the NARS Radiant Longwear Foundation.

 Color for spring is hardly groundbreaking (but aren't you glad we didn't say florals?).
 This season, we're seeing huge blocks of color splashed across eyelids in vibrant shades—perfect for putting a little something extra into any beauty look.
 At Novis NYC S/S 18, the models had bright yellow lids.

 “My inspiration for the looks at Rachel Comey was the vibrant colors of Morocco with a modern edge," says Romy Soleimani at the Rachel Comey S/S 18 show.
-Products used to get that killer eye look a new matte eye shadow called Nouméa, out spring 2018.
+Products used to get that killer eye look a matte eye shadow called Nouméa.

-When Tom Ford officially kicked off fashion week this past Wednesday, we saw what looked like the return of the classic cat eye.
+When Tom Ford officially kicked off fashion week, we saw what looked like the return of the classic cat-eye.
 But don't be fooled into thinking it's the same old precise thin liner trick that we're used to.
 Makeup artist Pat Montelongo made the line thicker and more curved across the lash line and put glitter on top to soften up the look.